-If you're into indoor cycling, then you know that Spinning along to your favorite feel-good music can be addictive.
+If you’re into indoor cycling, then you know that riding along to your favorite feel-good music can be addictive.
 Hell, it might even inspire you to bust out of that dark room and take your pedaling power out onto the road.
 Yes!
 I mean, if you can crush 20 miles in a 45-minute class, surely you can take on a road ride or your first sprint triathlon, right?
-Well... kind of.
+Well… kind of.
 Before you hit the road, there are a few things you should know.

-While most stationary bikes have a weighted flywheel on the front (usually around 40 pounds) to mimic what you'd feel outdoors, this weight builds momentum as you spin, making it a little easier than pushing your own body weight on a flat road or up a hill.
+While most stationary bikes have a weighted flywheel on the front (usually around 40 pounds) to mimic what you’d feel outdoors, this weight builds momentum as you cycle, making it a little easier than pushing your own body weight on a flat road or up a hill.

 Both Are Killer Workouts

 Riding outdoors, you could burn as few as 100 calories per hour if you’re just cruising at a snail’s pace, or more than 600 if you’re really throwing down, but the choice is yours.
-Unlike Spin, where an instructor is egging you on and telling you when to go hard and how much resistance to add, riding outside means you pick your own pace, and the road determines your resistance: You can’t just dial the knob back when you’re grinding up a hill in your lowest gear.
-Plus, your whole body will be working, from your core to maintain balance, to your glutes when you climb, to your upper body when you're out of the saddle.
+Unlike a class, where an instructor is egging you on and telling you when to go hard and how much resistance to add, riding outside means you pick your own pace, and the road determines your resistance: You can’t just dial the knob back when you’re grinding up a hill in your lowest gear.
+Plus, your whole body will be working, from your core to maintain balance, to your glutes when you climb, to your upper body when you’re out of the saddle.

 Both Are Ultra Efficient

-Spin class is usually a 45- to 60-minute long sufferfest guaranteed to burn calories, and it ticks the “workout” box off your to-do list for the day.
+An indoor cycling class is usually a 45- to 60-minute long sufferfest guaranteed to burn calories, and it ticks the “workout” box off your to-do list for the day.
 There’s usually a place to shower afterward, and it’s weather-independent, so even a blizzard won’t keep you off the bike.

 But outdoor cycling can be just as efficient in a different way: You can swap your drive to work or to the store for cycling and burn calories while commuting or running errands.
 If you’ve got an insane schedule (who doesn’t?), it may be more realistic and convenient to get in your daily exercise through human-powered transportation rather than trying to jam gym time into your calendar.
 Plus commuting to work by bike has been shown to increase happiness and productivity (so you’ll be more efficient all day long, not just while training), and it’s more convenient than ever with bike share programs popping up all over the U.S.